latinxinai/latinxinai.github.io/_site/README.md

 - Push to your branch and then [create a pull request](https://help.github.com/articles/creating-a-pull-request/).
 - Follow standard [open-source style guides](http://google.github.io/styleguide/).
 - Correct any suggested edits from LXAI and resubmit your pull request for additional review.
-- Once your changes have been accepted and merged to master by a representative of the LatinX in AI Coalition, your name may be added to the credits below.
+- Once your changes have been accepted and merged to master by a representative of the LatinX in AI (LXAI), your name may be added to the credits below.

 ## Questions